CHAVANRITZ/lore-video-bot/replit.md

   - Dramatic, engaging voice with strategic pauses
   - YouTube Shorts optimized format matching user's existing channel style
   - Cliffhanger endings and mystery-building throughout
+  - **Burned-in subtitles**: White text with black border and semi-transparent black background box, positioned at bottom of screen, showing key dramatic phrases from the script in ALL CAPS

 ## System Architecture